oswaldosantos/INLAOutputs/README.md

 The `INLAOutputs` package has functions for the following tasks:

-* Display fixed and random effects (marginals).
-When exponentiated (default), the fixed effects (FixedEffects function) represent posterior relative risks, the random effects (RandomEffects) reprsent area-specific posterior relative risks compared to the mean relative risk, and the combined fixed and random effects (SpecificEffects) represent area-specific relative risks.
+* Alternative return of fixed effects (exponentiated by default, highest probability density, quantiles).

+* Alternative return of random effects (exponentiated by default).

+* Calculate random effects in excess.

-* Calculate the proportion of variance spatially explained in Besg-York-Molliè models (VarSpatiallyExplained function).
+* Calculate the proportion of variance explained by each component of variance.

-* Calculate the area-specific excess risk in Besg-York-Molliè models (SpatialEffectsExcess).
-The excess risk is given by the probabilty of the relative risk is greater than 1.

-* Display computed WAIC or DIC of multiple models (WAIC and DIC functions).
+* Calculate measures of godness-of-fit and predictive performance.

+* The functions to process random effects accept more than one model and process all random effects of each model.

+* The functions to calculate measure of godness-of-fit and predictive preformance also accept more than one model and return models in order given by the performance.

 To install `INLAOutputs`, use `install_github('oswaldosantos/INLAOutputs')` (make sure that `devtools` package is loaded).